newtoallofthis123/x/README.md

 x [flags] command
 ```

-Note: x is the recommended alias for exec
 Note: exec does not support args since it would be counter intuitive to the purpose of the tool.
 Only flags are supported.

 ### Flags